Python-PyQt/PyQt6-Docs/descriptions/QtGui/QPalette-ColorRole-e.rst

 .. sip:enum-description::
     :status: todo
-    :digest: 83c61aafaa1e95c7e89d3228bcfe1be2
+    :digest: e0dc290684dd7c725a2dd6f130b058d1

 .. image:: ../../../images/palette.png

-The  enum defines the different symbolic color roles used in current GUIs.
+The ColorRole enum defines the different symbolic color roles used in current GUIs.

 The central roles are: